Utah Trout Fishing

 UT Trout Fishing Waters

 Utah is home to excellent trout fishing.
 Plenty of waters and quality trout.
 Many of the rivers across Utah have one or more types of trout.
-The major lakes with healthy populations of trout include Bear Lake, Deer Creek Reservoir, Fish Lake, Flaming Gorge Reservoir, Jordanelle Reservoir, Lake Powell, Otter Creek Reservoir, Piute Reservoir, Scofield Reservoir, Sevier Bridge Reservoir, Starvation Lake, Strawberry Reservoir and Utah Lake.
+The major lakes with healthy populations of trout include Bear Lake, Deer Creek Reservoir, Fish Lake, Flaming Gorge Reservoir, Jordanelle Reservoir, Lake Powell, Navajo Lake, Otter Creek Reservoir, Pineview Reservoir, Piute Reservoir, Scofield Reservoir, Sevier Bridge Reservoir, Starvation Lake and Strawberry Reservoir.

 Utah Division of Wildlife Resources stocks trout in many waters across the state.
 Visit their website for details on trout stockings in Utah.